HUg0005/the-dark-ages/README.md

 # The Dark Ages

+## NOTE:
+Due to terrible non-pythonic programming this project has been abandoned as to bring it up to a level where I would find it acceptable it would be easier to start again from scratch.
+I may do this in the future but so far have no plans.
+This project has taught me alot and is a reminder to always follow the python zen.
+This repo will be kept up for record keeping purposes only.

 ## Game Mechanics:
 * 1 tick is equal to 1 second.
 * Units require food every 10 ticks except for rams.
 Knights consume 2 food every 10 ticks; all other units 1 food every 10 ticks.